 - 1 handful of red olives

-Wash the mallow leaves very well several times in a large bowl of water.
+Wash the mallow very well several times in a large bowl of water.
 Drain thoroughly.
 Finely chop the leaves, place them in a steamer, and steam over simmering water for 15 to 20 minutes, until the leaves darken and are tender.

-Squeeze out any excess liquid from the steamed leaves, and transfer the mallow to a skillet.
+Squeeze out any excess liquid from the steamed mallow, and transfer the mallow to a skillet.
 Add the remaining ingredients (except for the olives), stir to mix, and saute over medium heat for 5 to 10 minutes, until the parsley is wilted and the flavors have blended.
 Adjust seasoning if desired.